OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/JacU-FAU.md

 ## Hiring
 We have hired three researchers on half-positions:
 - M. Sc.
 Tom Wiesing on September 1.
-2017 for work on virtual theories and the MathHub.ionfo system
+2017 for work on virtual theories and the MathHub.info system
 - M. Sc.
-Theresa Pollinger for work on the MitM ongology and interfacing mathematical modelling and simulation systems.
+Theresa Pollinger October 1.
+2017 - May 15.
+2018 for work on the MitM ongology
+  and interfacing mathematical modelling and simulation systems.
 - PD Dr. Florian Rabe (shared appointment with LRI) for foundational work on the MMT system and MitM-based system integration.